-Keloids are overgrowth of scar tissue after an injury has been healed.
+Keloids are an overgrowth of scar tissue after an injury has healed.
 Fibrous tissues are formed over the wounds to repair the injury.
-But sometimes extra scar tissue grows over the healed injury forming hard smooth growths called as keloids.
+But sometimes extra scar tissue grows over the healed injury forming hard smooth growths called keloids.

-However keloids can appear at any part of the body but most commonly keloids appear on chest, earlobes, shoulders, jawline.
-Though keloids have no harmful effect over the body but it causes cosmetic concerns.
+However keloids can appear in any part of the body but most commonly keloids appear on the chest, earlobes, shoulders, and jawline.
+Though keloids have no harmful effect on the body it causes cosmetic concerns.

 - Keloids are common in men and women.